rbdannenberg/arco/doc/ugens.md

 ### ugen.set(name, value, [chan], [quiet])
 Set the input to `ugen` named by `name` to `value`.
-If `value` is a number and the current input is a `Const` (e.g., it was initialized by passing a number to the constructor), then the `Const` is updated by writing `value` to the channel specified by `chan`.
+If `value` is a number and the current input is a `Const` (e.g., it was initialized by passing number(s) to the constructor), then the `Const` is updated by writing `value` to the channel specified by `chan`, which defaults to 0.
+If the `Const` input has fewer than `chan` channels, an update message will be sent but ignored.
+Note that if a multi-channel input is initialized with a number, a 1-channel `Const` is created and that value is fanned out to all channels.
+In that case the input must be treated as 1-channel.
+You can *construct* a new multi-channel `Const` and pass the `Const` as `value` to get around this.
+(This is also a way to set all input values atomically/simultaneously).

-If `value` is an array of numbers and the current input is a `Const`, then `chan` is ignored and multiple channels, starting with 0, are updated in the named input.
-If a number or array of numbers is specified and the curren tinput is *not* constant or there is a mismatch in channels, then a new `Const` object is constructed to replace the current input.
-Note that if `chan` is zero and a `Const` object exists, then only one channel is updated, but if a `Const` must be created with one channel, the "mono" constant will apply to all channels.
-This could lead to surprising behavior.
-Therefore, *if channel is unspecified, the Const will be replaced if necessary so that the input is single-channel*, and if channel *is* specified, either `ugen` must be single channel and `chan` is 0, or a multi-channel Const must already exist.
-Otherwise, no action is taken and, if `quiet` is false (the default), a warning is printed.
+If `value` is an array of numbers and the current input is a `Const`, then `chan` is ignored and multiple channels, starting with 0, are updated in the named input, as if converting the call to multiple calls with numbers as `value` and using channels 0, 1, 2, ....
+The same cases mentioned in the previous paragraph apply if an existing `Const` has 1 channel.

-Therefore, the case to avoid is providing a numberical `value` and specifying a channel when the current value is not a `Const`'.
+If a number or array of numbers is specified and the current input is *not* constant, then a new `Const` object is constructed to replace the current input.

+If `value` is a Ugen, that Ugen replaces the previous input.

 ### ugen.atend(action, [target, mask])
 When this unit generator ends, `action` will be sent to `this` or, if